mqq-marek/ProjectEuler-254/README.md

 - When you find this, then you will be able to compute
  sum_sg(i, j) with one expression without any loop.

+Last version published contains one-step expression for computing sum_sg but is not fully optimized.

 sum_sg(10000000000000000000000000000)  12 last digits are 238095233749 computed in 0.00 seconds